wahtique/millenium-falcon-challenge/README.md

 ### Requirements

-- build tool [sbt](https://www.scala-sbt.org/) : needed to actually build and run the project
+- Scala build tool [sbt](https://www.scala-sbt.org/) : needed to actually build and run the project
+- [yarn](https://yarnpkg.com/) : needed to run and build the frontend
 - task runner [just](https://just.systems/) : some examples in this doc might use it, but it's not mandatory.
 Please refer to the [justfile](justfile) for the actual commands.

 All the commands below can also be run from the sbt console ( copy the one in the recipe ).